danthe1st/oidc-server/README.md

 ### Sample client

 The [`simple-oidc-client`](./simple-oidc-client) project contains a simple server that can be used to authenticate against the OIDC server provided the client ID and client secret are properly set up.
 That project doesn't contain any OIDC-specific code, it just uses Spring Security's support for OIDC.

+### Features

+This project includes the following main features:
+- Authenticating other applications via OIDC
+- API for user management
+- API for managing applications
+- Swagger-UI for accessing these APIs